 Acetone as an additive is used in very small doses and should not affect material with the view of acetone ability to dissolve plastics, etc. However, the presence of PVC plastic is straight inappropriate, as PVC absorbs acetone.
 An additive that contains acetone loses their beneficial properties in contact with PVC.

-For dosing can a special pipette been used.
-It is produced from a VPC tube with aluminium ends, fixed with Biltema's ”Steel Epoxy”.
-If the tube part is slightly longer than the required dose, it becomes easier to adjust the level.
+For dosing can a special pipette be used.
+It is made from a VPC tube with aluminium ends, fixed with Biltema's ”Steel Epoxy”.
+If the tube part slightly is longer than the required dose, it becomes easier to adjust the level.

 With support from my experience based on a series of tests can the dose of acetone be determined.